 - Facial Markings: When his youkai blood overloads his system he gains jagged purple stripes on the sides of his face.

 - Furry Reminder: Every once-in-awhile Inuyasha will do something that reminds the viewers he is part dog-demon.
-Such as he'll shake off like a dog when wet and occasionally scratch his ear with his foot.
+For example, he'll shake off like a dog when wet, occasionally scratch his ear with his foot, and also sniff around on the ground.
 Then there was the time Kagome got him to fetch a stick (he kind of got pissed about that one though).

 - Good Thing You Can Heal: Let's face it, with all of the injuries he's suffered, he'd most likely be dead a hundred times over if not for this.